Pratheek0602/Darwin-Transfer-Learning/README.md

 This repository extends the original work with the following improvements:

 1. **Transfer Learning Integration**
-   - Added loading of pretrained ResNet weights (ResNet18/34/50) for faster convergence and better performance
+   - Added loading of pretrained ResNet weights ResNet34 for faster convergence and better performance
    - Implemented differential learning rates for pretrained encoder vs. random-initialized decoder components

 2. **Advanced Weight Initialization**
    - Implemented He/Kaiming initialization for convolutional layers
    - Applied Xavier initialization for linear layers
-   - Added conservative weight scaling to prevent numerical instability

 ## How to Run